Nickborovkov/Earth_Data/README.md

 # Project that shows EarthObs and space date built with [NASA public API](https://api.nasa.gov/)

 ## What it can do:
-- The app is responsive and crossbrowser
+- The app is responsive
-- Search images in NASA Image and Video library
+- Search images and videos in NASA Image and Video library
 - Show NASA pictures of the day with selected date or date interval
-- Show near EarthObs space objects with selected date and show if it's hazardous
+- Show near Earth space objects with selected date and show if it's hazardous
-- Show EarthObs surface photos made with  EarthObs Polychromatic Imaging Camera with selected parameters
+- Show Earth surface photos with selected longitude and latitude
-- Show EarthObs photos from space at all latitudes for a selected date
+- Show Earth photos made with Earth Polychromatic Imaging Camera
-- Show photos of Mars Rovers Curiosity, Opportunity and Spirit with selected date
+- Show photos collected by Mars Rovers Curiosity, Opportunity and Spirit with selected date

 ## Used external libraries
 - redux